- GRI 102-1: Name of the organization

 As a medical technology company, Edwards must comply with strict regulations regarding the design, development, manufacturing and distribution of our products and services.
 We must comply with regulations set by regulatory bodies all around the world, including the U.S. Food and Drug Administration (FDA), National Competent Authorities in the European Union and various international organizations.

-The Vice Presidents of Quality for the Business Units and Regions (VPs of Quality) and VP of Quality Strategy and Execution report directly to the CVP of Quality and support the strategy development process.
+The Vice Presidents of Quality for the Business Units and Regions (VPs of Quality) and VP of Quality Strategy and Execution report directly to the SVP of Quality and support the strategy development process.
 The quality team develops a centralized corporate quality strategy focused on quality control measures and global regulatory compliance.
 The VPs of Quality in the business units are responsible for product-level specifications to ensure compliance with applicable regulations.

-The CVP conducts quarterly reviews with the CEO, the Executive Leadership Team and Board of Directors to inform them of significant quality issues.
+The SVP conducts quarterly reviews with the CEO, the Executive Leadership Team and Board of Directors to inform them of significant quality issues.
 The reviews address opportunities to improve Edwards’ Quality System, policy and objectives.
 These ongoing assessments empower Edwards’ Vice Presidents of Quality, Business Units and Regions to implement changes and mandate corrective action.
 The Edwards Management Representatives, who report to the VPs of Quality for the Business Units and Regions, help communicate and disseminate the strategy to employees throughout the company.

-Our Corporate Vice President of Quality, our Vice President of Quality Strategy and Execution, and other Vice Presidents of Quality collaborate to establish a product quality performance dashboard comprised of 6-7 specific components.
+Our Senior Vice President of Quality, our Vice President of Quality Strategy and Execution, and other Vice Presidents of Quality collaborate to establish a product quality performance dashboard comprised of 6-7 specific components.
 All Quality and Global Supply Chain personnel are evaluated based on the dashboard’s performance and achievement of the dashboard goals.
 All employees who report to the Vice Presidents of Quality are responsible for and evaluated by 6-7 specific criteria aligned to the dashboard.

 Corrective Action Process

 If a product fails to meet safety or regulatory requirements, a cross-functional team performs an in-depth assessment to determine whether a Field Corrective Action is needed.
 In the case of a product issue, the Field Corrective Action Team will reclaim the distributed product or contact the affected customer.
-This team includes the Corporate VP of Quality, Regulatory and Clinical; Vice President of Product Safety (a former cardiothoracic surgeon); head of Quality Compliance; and the Quality Management Representative of the relevant business unit.
+This team includes the Senior VP of Quality, Regulatory and Clinical; Vice President of Product Safety (a former cardiothoracic surgeon); head of Quality Compliance; and the Quality Management Representative of the relevant business unit.

 Employee Product Quality and Safety Training